MattDerry/DeepTracking/README.md

 ```
 http://mrg.robots.ox.ac.uk:8080/MRGData/deeptracking/DeepTracking_1_1.t7.zip
 ```
-This is a native Torch 7 file format.
+This is a native Torch 7 file format, but it will be converted by the software

 Training
 --------
 To train the model run:
 ```
-th train.lua
+python train.py
 ```

 Training of the neural network using provided data takes about 12 hours on Nvidia Titan X. Every 1000 iterations the training error is logged to *log_model.txt*, network weights are saved to *weights_model* and the visualisation of its performance is stored to *video_model*.